aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ### Server-side

-- Create POST routes for `/auth/register` and `/auth/signin`
-- Save a hash of the user's password instead of the clear text password
 - Make the following routes accept only authenticated requests
     - PUT `/api/v1/fruits`
     - POST `/api/v1/fruits`
     - DELETE `/api/v1/fruits`

-To make completing these steps a little easier, we'll be using the [`authenticare`](https://npmjs.com/package/authenticare) npm package. `authenticare` does a lot of the work for us, so we'll just need to integrate the functions it exports into our app.

-_Note: The `authenticare` library was built as a learning tool, __not__ for production.
-It's designed to help facilitate your understanding of adding authentication to an application, but it's not a library you'll use in the real world._

 ## 0. Have a look around first